click through rate

 SDG 3 Good Health and Well-being focuses on the major factors that influence the health of men worldwide which includes mental health as a priority.
 The overwhelming majority of suicides worldwide are by men, so how do we make the issues around mental health for men more accessible?

-Dentsu Aegis Network agency 360i created a powerful creative campaign for International Men’s Day asking people to take a closer look at images of stereotypical masculinity.
+Dentsu Aegis Network agency we created a powerful creative campaign for International Men’s Day asking people to take a closer look at images of stereotypical masculinity.

 The objective of the CALM (Campaign Against Living Miserably) campaign was to challenge the damaging and unattainable masculine stereotypes we see across social media and beyond.
 Social media, with its focus on presenting one’s ‘best self’ can affect self-esteem and increase depression, so by peeling back the filters and seeing the real man behind the picture, social media can be made into a positive point of intervention.